Dave Sandford/COC-THE CANADIAN PRESS

 Sport Overview

-Venue: Yanqing National Sliding Centre
+Venue: Cortina Sliding Centre

-Competition Dates: February 10-12 (Days 6-8)
+Competition Dates: February 12-15 (Days 6-9)

-Events: 2 (1 men, 1 women)
+Events: 3 (1 men, 1 women, 1 mixed)

-Both the men’s and women’s events consist of four runs held over two consecutive days.
+Both the men’s and women’s individual events consist of four runs held over two consecutive days.
 The lowest cumulative time after all four runs wins.

 Canada’s first Olympic skeleton success came at Turin 2006, where three of the country’s four medals were won.
 Duff Gibson and Jeff Pain shared the podium in the men’s event, winning gold and silver, respectively.
 On the women’s side, Mellisa Hollingsworth seized the bronze medal.